easybill/easydep/README.md

   releases will be deleted when a new releases is executed.
 The given value can be any positive number than is larger than 2.
 This variable defaults to `10`.
 * `EASYDEP_LOG_DEBUG`: Set this variable to `true` to enable debug logging.
 This variable defaults to `false`.
+* `EASYDEP_REVISION_FILE`: Sets the name of the file to write the current git revision to.
+If set to an empty string the current revision is not written to any file.
+This variable defaults to `REVISION`.

 ### Systemd